sarikasurampudi/oml/oml4py-adb/automl/automl.md

   ![Lab 6 main screen](images/lab6-main.png " ")

 > **NOTE:** If you had problems downloading and extracting the ZIP file for the labs, please [**CLICK HERE** to download the lab6\_automl.json notebook file](./../notebooks/lab6_automl.json?download=1).
 Download the notebook file for this lab to your local machine and then import it like illustrated in **Lab 1, Task 2**.
+___

-> **Note:** Due to the nature of Automated Machine Learning, it is expected that some of the paragraphs will take several minutes to complete.
+> **NOTE:** Due to the nature of Automated Machine Learning, it is expected that some of the paragraphs will take several minutes to complete.

 ## Task 1: Import libraries supporting OML4Py and AutoML
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.